Climate of Madrid

 Madrid and its metropolitan area has a cold semi-arid climate (Köppen climate classification: BSk) which transitions to a mediterranean climate (Csa) on the western half of the city.
 According to the Troll-Paffen climate classification, Madrid has warm-temperate subtropical climate (Warmgemäßigt-subtropisches Zonenklima) and according to the Siegmund/Frankenberg climate classification, Madrid has a subtropical climate.
-Madrid has hot summers and relatively cool winters with somewhat frequent frosts (13 days have lows under 0 C on average) and occasional snowfalls, with 3-4 snowy days on average.
+Madrid has hot summers and relatively cool winters with somewhat frequent frosts (13 days have lows under 0 C on average) and occasional snowfalls, with an average of 3–4 snowy days annually.

 Temperature

-Annual average temperature in the city center is around 15.4 C, while in the airport area is around 14.9 C. The city center generally have warmer temperatures year round, due to the urban heat island, causing nighttime temperatures in the center to be higher than in areas outside, despite daytime temperatures being slightly lower in relation to the surrounding areas.
+The annual average temperature in the city centre is 15.4 C, while in the airport it is 14.9 C. The city centre generally has warmer temperatures year round, due to the urban heat island, causing nighttime temperatures in the center to be higher than in surrounding areas, despite daytime temperatures being slightly lower in relation to the surrounding areas.